Table of Contents

 The Bottom Line

-With a Blue Yeti, you can record high-quality audio that will wow all of your friends and members of the audience.
+With a Blue Yeti, you can record high-quality audio that will wow all of your friends and audience members.
 When you throw a microphone pop filter in the blend, you’ve got yourself a flawless mic.

-The Blue Yeti mic does not require a pop filter to work great, but we do strongly advise you to try it out.
-Whoever decides to use a pop filter should know that this accessory has no disadvantages or negative impacts on the final sound.
+The Blue Yeti mic does not require a pop filter to work great, but we strongly advise you to try it out.
+Whoever uses a pop filter should know that this accessory has no disadvantages or negative impacts on the final sound.

 So, try using a pop filter (see also our article on AT2020 pop filters) and let us know what you think of it!